cipherswami/EmbeddedQues/README.md

-# Welcome to EmbeddedQues!
+# Welcome to SysQues!
 A platform to share resources, discuss interview questions, and expand knowledge on embedded systems, firmware, and kernel programming.

-Join the conversation on [EmbeddedQues Discussions](https://github.com/cipherswami/EmbeddedQues/discussions)!
+Join the conversation on [SysQues Discussions](https://github.com/cipherswami/SysQues/discussions)!

 ## Categories of discussions
 1. **General Q&A**: For open queries (Non-Interview Questions).